huynguyen0257/data-engineer/README.md

    ./upload_csv_to_s3.sh <bucket-name>
    ```
    Replace `<bucket-name>` with your actual S3 bucket name (e.g., `transaction-networks`).

    - The script will automatically upload all CSV files from the `./csv` directory (e.g., `network_1`, `network_2`, etc.) into their respective folders in the specified S3 bucket.
     - For example, all files in `./csv/network_1/` will be uploaded to `s3://<bucket-name>/network_1/`.

+    This ensures all network data is uploaded to S3 for further processing.

 ### DBT:
 1. **Create a new DBT project**: